A-Grossmann/Classic-Author-Text-Analysis/README.md

   Finding a machine learning algorythm for data:

   running_knn3 py file:
         This shows code for the K Nearest Neighbor method.  the skikit-learn package was used for knn clasification analysis.
 The different amount of neighbors        and the accuracy metrics was used on the 70%,30% Train, Test slit data sets.
 An 54% accuracy was obtained for n = 3 in KNN.

+  running_Naive Bayes py file:
+        This is a multinomial classification Bayes problem.  skilearn package was used to expediate the process in conditional/prio probability calculations.
+        Was able to obtain a 18% accuracy playing with the train size to 60%.